 - Continue pushing your hands and arms back until the club faces down the target line.

 Top of the Backswing

 Your front shoulder should turn behind the ball to reach the top of the backswing.
-Avoid the impulse to stand up and keep your posture and balance by holding your back leg bent.
+Avoid the impulse to stand up and keep your posture and balance by bending your back leg.
 When reaching the top of the backswing, your body ought to be completely coiled and geared up for the downswing.